raspberrypilearning/burping-jelly-baby/worksheet.md

    The picture above shows the Raspberry Pi GPIO header pins; the diagram above the pins shows the pin numbers.
 You will be using `GPIO 3` and any `GND` pin.

-   Note that you will be only able to have one burping jellybaby button.
+   Note that you will be only able to have one burping jelly baby button.
 Only use GPIO 3 and GND for this tutorial.

 5. Take the other end of one of the jumper leads and push it onto `GPIO 3` of the General Purpose Input-Output (GPIO) header which is connected to one of the GPIO channels.